 When I make this baked cod recipe, I don't typically have leftovers.
 And as with all fish recipes, it is best eaten fresh on the day it is cooked, particularly because often times the fish was already frozen before it was cooked.

 But, a reader recently asked this relevant question as she cooks for fewer people.
 Depending on how fresh the fish was to begin with, you can store the leftovers either in the fridge or even in the freezer.
-First, cool the fish a bit, but don't leave it in room temperature for more than 1 hour before refrigerating or freezing.
+First, cool the fish a little, but don't leave it in room temperature for more than 1 hour before refrigerating or freezing.

-Arrange the cod in a shallow glass container with a tight lid and refrigerate for up to 2days.
+Arrange the cod in a shallow glass container with a tight lid and refrigerate for up to 2 days.
 If you need to warm it up, simply use a medium-heated oven until just warmed through (there is always a chance the fish will be overcooked when you warm it up again).

-Visit our shop to browse quality Mediterranean ingredients
+Visit our shop to browse quality Mediterranean ingredients.

-Mediterranean Baked Cod Recipe with Lemon and Garlic
+Baked Cod Recipe with Lemon and Garlic

 - 1.5 lb Cod fillet pieces, 4-6 pieces